Georodent/html200-ecommerce-project/README.md

   - Learning Preference:                                 N/A/                                                         N/A

-  - Work Attributes/Type Of Career:                      Any/                                                          Low
+  - Work Attributes & Type Of Career:                      Any/                                                          Low

   - Expectations:                 Ease of use, simple transactions, and quality detailed description and pic/                           High